donboulton666/page-views-counter/README.md

 # Page Views Counter

 Welcome to the Page Views Counter project!
 This project aims to track the number of views each page receives.

-I've implemented a page view counter using Netlify Blog and Netlify Functions, allowing us to monitor page view efficiently.
+I've implemented a page view counter using Netlify Blobs and Netlify Functions, allowing us to monitor page view efficiently.

 ## Implementation and Usage Details

 - **Objective:** Track page views.
-- **Implementation:** Implemented an API with **Netlify Functions** and store view counts using **Netlify Blob** Service.
+- **Implementation:** Implemented an API with **Netlify Functions** and store view counts using **Netlify Blobs** Service.
 - **Usage Instructions:**
     1. **Send a GET Request:** Send a GET request to the API endpoint with the URL of the page to track.
     2. **Receive Response:** Receive the response containing the page URL and its view count.